Historic Stetson Creek Ranch

 In 1885 it was owned by the notorious cattle rustler James McHaney.
 He used his various mountain properties to hide cattle that had been stolen from other ranchers.

-In the late 1800's it was acquired by Richard Stetson, who with his family planted the many magnificent apple trees you see here today!
+In the early 1900's it was homesteaded by Richard Stetson, who with his family planted the many magnificent apple trees you see here today!
 The photograph above shows the ranch in 1920, and part of the well established orchard.
 Fred Hill later owned it and also grew apples here.

 If you bake, or make delicious homemade apple sauce, apple cider, or just love them fresh and crispy, you will agree that our apples are wonderfully tasty!